schitresh/software_development/frameworks/rails/1_introduction.md

 ## Basics
 - To start web server, run `rails server`
-  - Starts up Puma, a web serber distributed with rails by default
+  - Starts up Puma, a web server distributed with rails by default
   - To check on browser, go to 'localhost:3000'
 - Application classes and modules are available everywhere
   - It's not required to load anything under 'app' with 'require'